 For discussion of legal proceedings, see Note 9 to our condensed consolidated financial statements under "Part I, Item 1.
-Financial Information" under "Commitments and Contingencies" of this Quarterly Report.
+Financial Information" under "Commitments and Contingencies" of this Quarterly Report, which section is incorporated by reference into this Part II, Item 1.